equiano-institute/epistemic-benchmark/README.md

 # Epistemic Benchmark
-A suite of model evaluation for epistemic competence
+A suite of model evaluation for epistemic competence.
+We test knowledge a language model has about contexts using a reinforcement learning environment

 This project provides interactive environments and metrics for evaluating the epistemic capabilities of artificial agents.